sword-2/code-gov/docs/code.json.draft/05USC-07-Commerce/README.md

 # Dept of Commerce

-A draft code.json might be started by using one issue someone submitted for adding "OpenDCS software" project to the code.json.
-This issue was observed at: https://github.com/GSA/code-gov/issues/169
+An option to create a draft code.json may be possible using an issue observed at: https://github.com/GSA/code-gov/issues/169.

+Issue title: Adding Open Source Projects
+Issue software for: OpenDCS.
+[Open Data Collection System for Hydro/Meteorologic Data]